sstirlin/MSBX5420Spring2019/0101vminstallation/README.md

 ## Before we begin

-The minimum hardware required for this class is a laptop with 8GB of ram and 4 cores.
+The minimum hardware required for this class is a laptop with 8GB of RAM and 4 cores.
 16GB is recommended.

 In Windows you can view your system specs by clicking on the search button and typing `msinfo32`.
 This should find the `System Information` program.
 Open it and inspect the following fields: